IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 ### Add and Configure your custom Code Engine DA

 1. Navigate to the **Catalog** via the top menu, or go directly to the [Catalog page](https://cloud.ibm.com/catalog).
-1. In the Catalog search bar, type `Demo: Custom IaC for Agentic AI` and select it from the results.
+1. In the Catalog search bar, type `Loan Risk Evaluation with Watsonx AI Agents` and select it from the results.
 1. Choose the correct version of the deployment architecture, then click **Configure and deploy** to proceed.
 1. Make sure **Add to existing** is selected from the left menu.
 Then, choose `txc-project` from the dropdown.
 Update the configuration name if needed — in this case, we'll use `agentic-ai-demo`.
 1. Click **Add** to continue.